lightRajat/quiz-master/README.md

 # Quiz Master

-It is a multi-user app (one requires an administrator and other users) that acts as an exam preparation site for multiple courses.
+A multi-user app that lets users to attempt quizzes set by the admin.

 ## Technologies Used